It can be hard to get older children or youth to agree to seek help. In fact, this is a very common problem many parents and caregivers face.

 Sometimes it takes a great deal of patience and time for youth to recognize they need help.
 And until then, consider these suggestions:

-• Get help for yourself through this process.
+- Get help for yourself through this process.
 It’s not easy for parents to watch their child struggling.
-A good starting point could be to connect with our parent peer support workers at the Kelty Centre to brainstorm ideas.
+A good starting point could be to connect with our family peer support workers at the Kelty Centre to brainstorm ideas.

 Keep listening, supporting, and caring.
 Connect with us at the Kelty Centre to help you along the way.